-Waiver Part A is for a distance of 223 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area, per Section 6.1.5 D.(3)a. of the Zoning Ordinance.
-This waiver was added because the nearest lot under 10 acres is across CR 2200E to the east.
+Waiver Part A is for a distance of 224 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area, per Section 6.1.5 D.(3)a. of the Zoning Ordinance.
+This waiver was added because there is a 1-acre lot that is in agricultural production just east of the subject property.
+There is no residence or principal building on the lot.